 “Dogs Like Gilly” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “My home and office pup.
 Gilly was brought from Lawrence County, Ohio with a litter of puppies to a rescue closer to Columbus.
-She's 50 lbs.
-Sweet, a little skittish, impulsive, and playful.
+She's 55 lbs.
+Sweet, skittish, impulsive, and playful.
 She's fast when you give her an open space.
 Not a big barker.
+Initially, afraid of most men.
 Loves both dogs and cats.
 She's all about smells.”

 This dog has been viewed and been given 3 wags

 Genetic Breed Result

 What’s in that Supermutt?
 There may be small amounts of DNA from these distant ancestors: